-Silk Factory - An educational journey through the production of silk, one of China's most famous and luxurious materials.
+Silk Factory - The Silk Factory is an educational journey through the production of silk, one of China's most famous and luxurious materials.
 Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road.

-ERA Show - One of Shanghai's most famous shows, the "ERA - Intersection of Time" is a multimillion-dollar acrobatics extravaganza that redefines Chinese acrobatics.
+ERA Show - One of Shanghai's most famous shows, the "ERA - Intersection of Time" is a multi-million-dollar acrobatics extravaganza that redefines Chinese acrobatics.
 It is a meditation on time and a love story told through a spectacular sequence of acrobatic performances guaranteed to leave you enthralled and amazed.

-Day 26 - 27: Depart Shanghai
+Days 26-27: Depart Shanghai